Constitution and Bylaws

 SECTION 4.
 The Board of Assistants shall meet on the Annual and Compact dates and at such times and places as the Governor may determine.

 SECTION 5.
-Notice of all meetings of the Society shall be given at least ten days prior to the date of the meeting.
+Notice of all meetings of the Iowa Society shall be given at least ten days prior to the date of the meeting.

 SECTION 6.
 The number of delegates to the General Congress shall be determined on the basis of membership.